Is a home battery the solution for grid congestion in residential areas?

 Can I use a home battery without solar panels?

-Yes, especially useful with dynamic energy rates.
+Yes, particularly useful with dynamic energy rates.

 Yes, especially after the phasing out of net metering, you earn back your investment faster.